CumulusNetworks/docs/content/guides/campus-architecture-guide.md

 #### Limitations

-With existing campus networks, consider current restrictions and limitations, such as switch stacking and limited fiber runs that make it difficult to transition to spine and leaf networks.
+With existing campus networks, switch stacking and limited fiber runs might make it difficult to transition to spine and leaf networks.
 If you have sufficient fiber runs, requirements for growth, scalability, redundancy, and resiliency with effective utilisation of uplinks, the spine and leaf architecture is ideal as packet forwarding is deterministic and predictable across the entire campus network.

 If limitations exist, such as limited fiber runs available to a building, floor, or closet, you can use a ring topology.